South Africa Entrance Requirements: What You Need to Know

 AVOID BUG BITES

 Another easy way to get sick while traveling is to be bitten by bugs that carry illnesses.
-The most common insect that spreads diseases to humans is the mosquito, but ticks and flies can also spread serious illnesses thru their bites.
+The most common insect that spreads diseases to humans is the mosquito, but ticks and flies can also spread serious illnesses through their bites.
 To make sure you don’t fall ill from an insect bite while in South Africa, I would recommend bringing insect repellent and mosquito netting with you when you visit and avoid getting bitten by bugs as much as possible.

 Disease Name How Disease Spreads Advice